-Every qualified certificate issued by the Certum QCA 2017 provides of indication that it is a qualified certificate.
+Every qualified certificate issued by the Certum QCA 2017 and Certum QCA G3 R35 provides of indication that it is a qualified certificate.
 There are two indicators included in every qualified certificate.
-The first is contained in CertificatePolicies extension (see chapter 7.1.3.1) and the second is contained in id-etsi-qcs OBJECT IDENTIFIER ::= { itu-t(0) identified-organization(4) etsi(0) id-qc-profile(1862) 1 } id-etsi-qcs-QcCompliance OBJECT IDENTIFIER ::= { id-etsi-qcs 1 }
+The first is contained in CertificatePolicies extension (see chapter 7.1.3.1) and the second is contained in QCStatements extension (see chapter 7.1.3.1).
+This extension has the following value of the object identifier:

+id-etsi-qcs OBJECT IDENTIFIER ::= { itu-t(0) identified-organization(4) etsi(0) id-qc-profile(1862) 1 } id-etsi-qcs-QcCompliance OBJECT IDENTIFIER ::= { id-etsi-qcs 1 }